 - Additional documents may be requested if needed

-Please make sure you have all of this documentation before you call to schedule an appointment.
-Our Community Support Coordinator/Caseworker cannot move forward with assisting you if you do not have have all of the required documentation.
+Please make sure you have all of this documentation before you start filling out the online application (click here to start the online application process).
+Our Community Support Coordinator/Caseworker cannot move forward with assisting you if you do not have all of the required documentation.

-Our Community Support Coordinator/Caseworker can be reached on ext.
+Our Community Support Coordinator/Caseworker can be reached via email at firstname.lastname@example.org, or on ext.
 225.